We've outgrown our space limitations on googlesites, and you can now find us at:

 Who was I kidding, huh?
 I had this crazy idea before starting this trip that the Internet was not as accessible in developing countries as it is back home.
 Though WiFi is not always available, the Internet seems accessible through a plethora of mediums.
 As such… my hyper-connectivity has not allowed me to miss out on FB gossip, the Limbaugh controversy, or the race for the Republican Presidential nominee.

-I'm not certain why this made it on the list to begin with as I don't think driving is particularly fun even in the US.
+don't think driving is particularly fun even in the US.
 It may be that I was feeling melancholic about the recent sale of my Audi.
 Regardless, I did expect that not driving would create a "comfort inconvenience".
 Not having control over travel routes to specific destinations and cramming in to a minivan, bus, rickshaw, train, or boat would be a hassle wouldn't it?
 Sharing the two steps leading in to a crowded bus with seven other people (two of which hung their bodies outside of the bus and really only placed a single foot on the steps!) in Nepal did not make for the most comfortable of bus rides, but there was a certain amount of adventure in the experience!
 I can't say that I miss driving.

 4. Friends & Family